fromdevtoprod/daily-tasks-manager/README.md

-# A simple TodoList, based on React + Vite
+# A tool to manage daily tasks

 ## Installation